KEP-5729: DRA: ResourceClaim Support for Workloads

 Determining Allowed Pods for a ResourceClaim

 Currently, any Pod allowed to utilize a ResourceClaim is listed explicitly in the claim’s status.reservedFor.
 When the list instead references a PodGroup, only the name in the reference must match a Pod’s spec.schedulingGroup.podGroupName.
-Since a finalizer will protect a PodGroup from being deleted before any of its Pods, a reference to the name of a PodGroup in a Pod will always refer to the exact same PodGroup, i.e. the PodGroup cannot be deleted and recreated with the same name without all of its Pods also being deleted in the meantime or if its finalizer is manually removed.
+Since a finalizer will protect a PodGroup from being deleted before any of its Pods, a reference to the name of a PodGroup in a Pod will always refer to the exact same PodGroup, i.e. the PodGroup cannot be deleted and recreated with the same name without all of its Pods also being deleted or terminating in the meantime or if its finalizer is manually removed.

 Finding Pods Using a ResourceClaim